richardwhiuk/hydra/README.md

 Hydra
 =====

-Distributed under the Boost Software License, Version 1.0.
-(See accompanying file LICENSE_1_0.txt or copy at http://www.boost.org/LICENSE_1_0.txt)
+Distributed under the GNU General Public License, Version 2.0 - see accompanying file LICENSE.txt or copy at http://www.gnu.org/licenses/gpl-2.0.txt.

 This daemon is designed to multiplex between different HTTP servers distinguished by the Host: header.